LREN-CHUV/data-tracking/README.md

 ### Deploy/Upgrade the database

 (You need to `cd data/db/` and configure alembic prior to run it.
-See: alembic.ini)
+See: alembic.ini.)

 1. Create a schema like this: `mysql -p -e 'CREATE SCHEMA IF NOT EXISTS mri'`;
 2. Create/Upgrade the schema: `alembic upgrade head`.